 Bullseye Keno is the lowest priced Keno game, with stakes ranging from $0.10 to $4 per ticket.
 It’s also the only game that allows players to play multiple tickets at once, up to 10 entries per round.

 Before each games initiates, a multiplier will be chosen at random and all wins will be multiplied by that amount.
 The closer the virtual arrow lands to the bullseye the larger the multiplier, with 25x being the best players can hope for.
 Good news is both the 10x and 25x multiplier hit with some regularity, even if the lower multipliers of 1x, 2x, and 3x are far more common.

-Make no mistake, Bullseye Keno is a very volatile game, with players needing to hit five out of 10 numbers to win a prize.
+Make no mistake: like Instant Keno Multiplier, Bullseye Keno is also a very volatile game (with players needing to hit five out of 10 numbers to win a prize).
 But on the plus side the prizes do scale up in a hurry, with the game only paying 2x for players that match five numbers, but 50x for matching seven numbers, and 5,000x for matching all ten.

 And this is before any multipliers are factored in.
 Very lucky players could win 125,000x the ticket price.

 This more traditional Keno game is more recognizable for its cutesy and playful theme than it is for its gameplay innovations.
 Players can ante up anywhere between $0.10 to $20 for a ticket, and can either handpick their numbers or have them chosen at random.